The Fine Art of Telling How Much It’ll All Cost

 If they say they understand, the window-shopper becomes a prospective client who’s worth your time.
 Now you can start thinking about the project and invest more time in the relationship.

 You have a limited amount of time so you have to manage it carefully between working with leads and your existing clients.
-Think of it like managing long-term and short-term goals: one is more urgent that the other, but they’re equally important; your job, besides working with the current client, is to keep the pipeline full and get be ready to jump on your next project.
+Think of it like managing long-term and short-term goals: one is more urgent than the other, but they're equally important; your job, besides working with the current client, is to keep the pipeline full and get be ready to jump on your next project.